adelekedare/alx-system_engineering-devops/0x01-shell_permissions/README.md

 10 A script that sets mode of 2 different files
 11 A script that adds execute permission to all subdirectories for all.
 12 A script that creates directory with set permission.
+13 A script that changes the group owner